lsst-sqre/sqr-079/index.rst

     Regenerate the secrets for the given environment.
     All generated secrets will be regenerated and changed, and all static secrets will be updated to their current values from 1Password (see :ref:`onepassword`) or a static secrets file (see :ref:`static-secrets-file`).
     This command is destructive and will prompt the user first to be sure they want to proceed.

+:samp:`phalanx secrets static-template {environment}`
+    Generate a template for the static secrets file for the given environment.
+    See :ref:`static-secrets-file` for more information.

 :samp:`phalanx secrets sync {environment}`
     Flesh out the Vault secrets for the specified environment by adding any missing secrets, either by generating them if they are generated secrets or obtaining them from 1Password (see :ref:`onepassword`) or from a file of static secrets (see :ref:`static-secrets-file`).